 We inherit a desire to survive – at least long enough to have offspring.
 If we’re lucky enough to be happy along the way, that’s a bonus.

 Happiness requires us to achieve a balance between what we want and what we can have.
 It is hard to be happy if we always crave things we probably cannot have.
 To be happy, we must enjoy the things we have.
 Enjoy the VW Golf without wishing it was a Merc.
 Enjoy the Merc without wishing it was a Bentley.

 It is important to remember that the opposite of being happy is NOT being mentally ill!

 Yes, it is.
-But for the vast majority of us, competition will only result in failure – and unhappiness.
+But for the vast majority of us, competition will often result in failure – and unhappiness.
 In any competition, we cannot all be the winner; often, only one of us can be the winner.
-So we cannot all be ‘whoever we want to be’ – any more than we can all win the lottery.
+Despite the urgings of Saturday night talent shows, we cannot all be ‘whoever we want to be’ – any more than we can all win the lottery.